 To restore a backup, click on the “Restore a Backup” button to start the process.
 From the next screen, you’ll be able to choose a particular backup.

-- › How to Delete iPhone and iPad Backups on a Mac
+- › How to Update an iPad

 - › How to Factory Reset an iPhone 13